yuriypyrih/Java_2D_Game_Engine/README.md

 # Java_2D_Game_Engine
-A simple java game engine for 2D games, makes it easier to jump right into developing
+A simple game engine for 2D games made with Java, makes it easier to jump right into developing